 Another essential feature to look at is how these robots clean.

-There isn’t much of a difference when it comes to design as both these robots have the same round shape, single side brush, dual brush roll design that we’ve grown accustomed to seeing from iRobot.
+There isn’t much of a difference in design as both these robots have the same round shape, single side brush, dual brush roll design that we’ve grown accustomed to seeing from iRobot.

 The Roomba 960 utilizes the VSLAM that combines a camera sensor to the SLAM algorithm to help the robot navigate.

-It also uses a bevy of sensors to help it detect obstacles, cliff points, pinpoint its exact location to the area it is cleaning.
+It also uses a bevy of sensors to help it detect obstacles, cliff points and pinpoint its exact location to the area it is cleaning.

 The single side brush helps it reach corners and edges, but it spins quite aggressively, resulting in dirt scattering even more.

-Behind the side brush is a dual extractor system that is one of the best in the business at picking up dirt on carpet.
+Behind the side brush is a dual extractor system that is one of the best in the business at picking up dirt on carpets.

 iRobot has patented this technology, so I’ll doubt that you’ll see something similar coming from other brands.

 Underneath the robot is an acoustic sensor that detects the amount of dirt and helps the robot focus on dirtier areas with extra back-and-forth passes.